nargesAhmadieh/film-us/README.md

 Film-Us

-In us movie application, I display a list of popular movies in different genres.
+In film-Us application, I display a list of popular movies in different genres.

 In this program, I used the json server to create mock API ,for display the data, use npm run server command.